Collaborative for Recovery Focused Change

 - Implementing site-based training for all staff on the role of peer services

-- Establishing a consumer council to inform quality improvement initiatives throughout the agency
+- Establishing or strengthening consumer advisory councils to inform quality improvement initiatives

 - Creating recovery-oriented, integrated physical and behavioral health peer support staff roles